puppetlabs/puppetlabs-rook/README.md

 ### Contributing

 If you would like to add to this module, please follow the rules in the [CONTRIBUTING.md](https://github.com/puppetlabs/puppetlabs-rook/blob/master/CONTRIBUTING.md).
+For more information, see our [module contribution guide.](https://puppet.com/docs/puppet/latest/contributing.html)